GutoAielo/React-Class2.2/README.md

 # Javascript
-This is the React class series that I´m learning about: Closure and Closure Encapsulation
+This is the React class series that I´m studying about: Closure and Closure Encapsulation